 An administrator can define work items at the global level on the Time Tracking page under the Administration menu.
-For more information, see Time Tracking.
+For more information, see Time Tracking Settings.

 Log Spent Time

 YouTrack associates work items with a specific issue.
 In other words, you can log multiple work items that represent work related to the same issue.
-In full page view, YouTrack shows a list of work items that have been added to an issue on the Time Tracking tab.
-This tab is only visible if time tracking is enabled in the project.
+In single issue view, YouTrack shows a list of work items that have been added to an issue in the activity stream.
+The filter that shows spent time is only visible when time tracking is enabled in the project.